 Pewter is not a naturally occurring metal but rather a man-made alloy comprised of a number of elements but primarily tin.
 Tin is the fourth most precious metal, ranked just after gold, silver, and platinum.
-The reputation tin gets as cheap comes from so called "tin cans".
-Tin cans are in fact mostly made of steel with a very, very thin coating of tin.
+(The reputation tin gets as cheap comes from so called "tin cans".
+Tin cans are in fact mostly made of steel with a very, very thin coating of tin.)

+Pewter is one of the world's oldest man-made metals, having been worked into objects of art by ancient Greeks, Romans, and Chinese as early as the 2nd Century A.D.
+By the 18th Century the English had made pewter widely available for drinking vessels and hollow-ware.
 Did you know that the glass bottom pewter tankard was developed (by the English) so that a soldier could see his enemies approaching while drinking his favorite brew?